eclipse-archived/codewind-docs/docs/_documentations/vsc-firstproject.md

 Choose from the following:

-**Getting started with Codewind - next steps** Continue to instructions for [Making a Code change with VS Code](./vsc-codechange.html) to see the auto-build-and-run feature in action.
+**Getting started with Codewind - next steps** Continue to instructions for [making a code change with VS Code](./vsc-codechange.html) to see the auto-build-and-run feature in action.

-**Installing Codewind for remote use** If you intend to use Codewind [remotely](./remote-codewind-overview.html), you have now completed the pre-requisite step of installing Codewind on your local machine and can proceed to:
+**Installing Codewind for remote use** If you intend to use Codewind [remotely](./remote-codewind-overview.html), you have now completed the prerequisite step of installing Codewind on your local machine  and can now proceed:

 1. Deploy Codewind to your cloud if not already done so by you or a sysadmin/DevOps engineer.
 See tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html).
 2. Connect your Codewind extension of your local desktop IDE to Codewind in your cloud by following the tutorial [Using Codewind Remotely](./remote-codewind-overview.html).